yarenbayirr/yarenbayirr/README.md

 .Net Full-Stack Developer and MsC Architect
 -------------------------------------------

-I started my career as a software developer.
+I started my career as a Software Developer.
 Currently I improve myself as a Frontend Developer.
 With the help of my design skills coming from architectural background, I would like to make people's life simple.

 * 🌍  I'm based in Istanbul
 * ⚡  I was an architect designing experience, now I am an developer still designing experience.